10 attractions within 10 minutes of the Montréal convention centre

 Maybe the wind in your hair is what you need after a busy day of networking.
 A superb scenic spot is Montréal’s harbour front, where you can gaze at the majestic St. Lawrence River, check out giant cruise ships or observe the many marine comings-and-goings, including sailboats, motorboats, and pedal boats.
 There’s lot of stuff on dry land too: bright bistros with terraces, boutiques, a massive Ferris wheel, and high-end spas, if you need to get the knots worked out.

-Art galleries along Rue Saint-Paul
+Art galleries along Saint-Paul Street

-Read this next: 10 cozy cafés within 10 minutes of the Montréal Convention Centre
+Read this next: 10 cozy cafés within 10 minutes of the Montréal convention centre

 Discover more ways that Montréal works for you